micahstubbs/adit/readme.md

 ## Requirements
 Adit requires a complete VR system (rotational & positional tracking with hand controllers).
-Oculus Rift + Touch has joined the HTC Vive in offering this experience, but I can only test with the Vive for now.
+With the recent release of A-Frame v0.4.0, Oculus Rift + Touch has joined the HTC Vive in offering this experience.
+I will be updating A-Frame to v0.4.0 in this project soon.

 WebVR is still experimental and only available in test versions of browsers.
 Currently, only [Chromium](https://webvr.info/get-chrome/)